expresspigeon/blog/src/content/kb/Creating_a_Newsletter.md

 ## Rows & Columns

-When creating a newsletter from scratch you’ll see a highlighted row from which you can choose the number of columns in your row as well as the type of content for each block (text, photo, etc.)
+When creating a newsletter from scratch you’ll see a highlighted row from which you can choose the number of columns in your row as well as the type of content for each block:

+* Text
+* Image
+* Image/Text
+* Button
+* Map
+* Video
+* Calendar
+* Image grid
+* Divider
+* Eventbrite

 ## Adding a row

-You can add another row by either clicking the **+** in the Row Editor or by clicking _Add new row_ in the Row Properties Panel on the left.
+You can add another row by either clicking the **+** in the "Row Editor" or by clicking "Add new row" button in the "Row Properties" panel on the left.
-From the Row Properties Panel, new rows will be added to the top of the newsletter.
+From the "Row Properties" panel, new rows will be added to the top of the newsletter.
-From the Row Menu they will be immediately added above the current row.
+From the "Row Menu" they will be immediately added above the current row.

 # Setting the Content Type

 ![](images/Selection_454.png)

-Upon entering the editor you’ll find a single row highlighted with a _Set Content Type_ button which essentially forces you to choose from the content options on the left.
+Upon entering the editor you’ll find a single row highlighted with a "Set Content Type" button which essentially forces you to choose from the content options on the left.

 # Content Structure